 Financing: General Fund Time Frame: Meet with farmworker housing developers and advocates on a biannual basis to discuss their needs and offer assistance in the form of letters of recommendation for grant applications, assistance with site identification and grant opportunities, and discuss incentives for constructing farmworker housing.
 Monitor status of farmworker housing and evaluate effectiveness of efforts annually as part of the annual report process.
+Identify farmworker housing development opportunities at least twice in the planning period.
 Implementation Responsibility: Planning Department Quantified Objective: 15 lower-income units set aside for farmworkers and their families to reduce displacement risk for this population.
 Relevant Policies: Policy 1.2, Policy 2.1, Policy 2.2, Policy 2.4, Policy 2.5, Policy 4.2, Policy 4.3